-This category shall be used for lands where the intent is to extract rock, sand, gravel or shell occurring in their natural state on or below the surface of the earth for commercial purposes.
+This category shall be used for lands wherein the intent is to extract for commercial purposes rock, sand, gravel or similar non-renewable substances occurring in their natural state on or below the surface of the earth.
 Permitted extraction activities under this category shall include the removal of mineral resources from the ground and the processing of those resources.
-The property owner may also engage in agricultural use of the property as defined by the Agriculture FLUM designation.
+Under this category, a property owner or lessee may apply for a Group III excavation; commercial excavations are identified in the Excavation and Earthmoving section of the Charlotte County Code of Laws and Ordinances as Group III excavations.
+They may also engage in agricultural use of the property as defined by the Agriculture FLUM designation.
 The minimum acreage under this category is 50 acres.